bobrossrtx/virtcomp/docs/usage/README.md

 | 4    | Serial | Hardware serial port |
 | 5-255| Available | For custom devices |

-This completes the comprehensive usage documentation for VirtComp programming!
+This completes the comprehensive usage documentation for DemiEngine programming!